-Prior to official submission of applications, applicants may request technical assistance or other application guidance from the Agency, as long as such requests are made prior to April 30, 2018.
+Prior to official submission of applications, applicants may request technical assistance or other application guidance from the Agency.
+It is recommended requests be made prior to February 5, 2024.
+Requests made after this date will be handled as best RUS is able, but applicants shouldbe aware RUS has finite capacity to assist and may not be able to fully address requests submitted after February 5, 2024.
 Technical assistance is not meant to be an analysis or assessment of the quality of the materials submitted, a substitute for agency review of completed applications, nor a determination of eligibility, if such determination requires in-depth analysis.
-The Agency will not solicit or consider scoring or eligibility information that is submitted after the application deadline.
-The Agency reserves the right to contact applications to seek clarification information on materials contained in the submitted application.
+The Agency will not solicit or consider scoring or eligibility information that submitted after the application deadline.
+The Agency reserves the right to contact applicants to seek clarification information on materials contained in the submitted application.